 The festival is usually complementary to having mass at Boardwalk Hall (as opposed to Saint Nicholas, where it is now).
 The planning team needs a chance to regroup after the pandemic and will re-evaluate for 2022.

-The Wedding of the Sea Festival will feature 10+ restaurant and bakery vendors, a beer garden, children’s games, face painting, and live music.
+The Wedding of the Sea Festival will features over a dozen of our favorite neighborhood restaurant and bakery vendors, a beer garden, adults’ and kids’ games, raffles, face painting, and live music.

 Our 2019 participating food vendors are Dock’s Oyster House, beer garden provided by Ducktown Tavern, as well as desserts from Peace Pie, St. Nicholas Greek Orthodox Church!
 As always, you can look forward to the great food offered by the Vietnamese, Hispanic and Italian communities of the Parish!

 Get Involved!
 As a business, a volunteer or as a festival-goer!
 Details coming soon!
 Please contact us with any questions!